approvals/ApprovalTests.Python.StarterProject/README.md

 ## ApprovalTests Basics

-Approvaltests uses method that start with `verify` like:
+Approvaltests uses methods that start with `verify` like `verify(object_under_test)` The expected result is stored in a file like such:

-snippet: verify
+snippet: SampleTests.test_with_json.approved.txt

 ## To setup in pycharm
 * Import project